 The school day starts with a well-attended Breakfast Club from 7:30am that provides children with a calm start to the day, makes a significant impact on children’s behaviour and attentiveness at school and enables parents to go to work.
 Various intervention groups are organised during lunch time to provide some children with a much needed calm transition back into class ready for the afternoon.
 The after-school club is also highly valued by our working families.

 Our recognition of our school community’s diverse background can be seen through our work with the Alevi families, celebration of Black History Month, development of a community allotment, providing culturally diverse lunches, music provision, school staff.

 We value the contribution of our volunteers.
 Many staff started their school career in this way until their skills became noticed and they were recruited as a member of support staff and later as teachers.
 Our pupils also give their time freely supporting other children.

 Staff, pupils and parents reviewed our charities fundraising events to link with our annual school’s values cycle.

 We have an active group of parents that supports the school through the Friends of Prince of Wales.

 Achievements and development programmes

-Our school successes have over the years been credited with a range of awards such as the Quality Mark, Primary Science Quality Mark, Arts Mark, Healthy School, Investors in People, Inclusion Mark, Get Set, Junior Citizens, International School, Nurture Group Provision and Garden Organic.
+Our school successes have over the years been credited with a range of awards such as the Quality Mark, Primary Science Quality Mark, Arts Mark, Healthy School, Investors in People, Inclusion Mark, Get Set, Junior Citizens, International School, Nurture Group Provision, Garden Organic and Enfield in Bloom Gold.

 Our professional development programme has a strong focus on up-skilling teachers and support staff to be more effective when teaching a class and working with a group or individual child.
 Our embedded and consistently applied behaviour strategies are enabling our pupils to resolve their differences more constructively and to participate better in lessons.